Marveeb10/it-helpdesk-automation/README.md

 This project simulates common IT Help Desk tasks using Python.
 It demonstrates automation skills relevant to technical support, IT operations, and system administration.

-The toolkit includes password resets, bulk file renaming, temporary file cleanup, and basic system monitoring — all built with Python, pandas, and psutil.
+The toolkit includes password resets, bulk file renaming, temporary file cleanup, and basic system monitoring, all built with Python, pandas, and psutil.

 ---